Explore Knoxville’s Best Historical Spots: Your Ultimate Epic Guide

 Website: Mabry-Hazen House

 Start your day at this antebellum mansion, once a Confederate headquarters during the Civil War.
-Take a guided tour to learn its history and see cannonball scars.
+Take a tour to learn its history and see cannonball scars.
 Also, reservations are recommended.

 • Historic Ramsey House: